 Clinical instances of interactions between herbal and mainstream medicine:

 Aloe vera is a kind of plant that has been used for centuries

-In western nations, aloe vera (Family Liliaceae) is used as a laxative (A. vera latex, which includes anthraquinones) and for dermatologic diseases (A. vera gel, which contains mostly mucilages) [2,4].
+In Western nations, aloe vera (Family Liliaceae) is used as a laxative (A. vera latex, which includes anthraquinones) and for dermatologic diseases (A. vera gel, which contains mostly mucilages) [2,4].
 A. vera is used to treat inflammatory disorders, diabetes, and hyperlipidemia in traditional Chinese medicine.
-A potential interaction between A. vera and the anesthetic sevoflurane has been observed to cause blood loss during surgery .
+A potential interaction between A. vera and the anaesthetic sevoflurane has been observed to cause blood loss during surgery .
 Because both sevoflurane and A. vera components suppress platelet aggregation, an additive impact on platelet function has been proposed but not verified.